To take classes at Convention 2023, you will use our class ticketing system, which has two phases:

 Once the class schedules have been posted, you can start looking at the class schedule for each day and making notes of what classes you would like to take.

-We’ve prepared a printable document and a tutorial video to provide advice and illustrated instructions to help you with the request selection process.
-The document and video concentrate on a step-by-step process to guide you through the actual request processing pages.
-In addition, we provide an annotated worksheet (shown in the video) for those who prefer to compile a list of classes that interest them before actually entering their requests.
+We’ve prepared a printable document to provide advice and illustrated instructions to help you with the request selection process.
+The document concentrates on a step-by-step process to guide you through the actual request processing pages.
+In addition, we provide an annotated worksheet for those who prefer to compile a list of classes that interest them before entering their requests.

 Also, during this period, there will be a special email address for any ticketing-related questions: convention-ticketing [at] origamiusa.org.